T-racey/100-days-of-code/log.md

 **Thoughts:**

 It was great to work with the team today cloning, pushing and pulling our work thrugh Github.
 I'm looking forward to using this more.

+### Day 22: March 22nd 2023
+**Today's Progress:**

+Today we completed the Myers Briggs Personality Test, I have completed this before.
+We will be working with this tomorrow in a session on Mindset learning.

+We were then introduced to asynchronous JavaScript and the concept of callbacks.
+This was followed by the concept of promises and the concept of async/await.
+We looked at setTimeout and setInterval.

+We practiced this by moving the hands on a clock and we also practiced using the console to test our code.

+Next - API's and how to interact with other organization's data.
+We used 'Fetch' to get data from an API that served up interesting facts about cats.
+We met JSON - a data format that is used to store and transport data.
+It is often used when data is sent from a server to a web page.
+And I was introduced to parsing JSON - converting JSON into a JavaScript object.

+**Thoughts:**
+Overwhelmed by the amount of information we were given today.
+I'm looking forward to the next few days to consolidate this learning.